OpenAPC/openapc.github.io/_posts/2026-05-06-tu_dresden.md

 When reporting their publication costs, the [Technische Universität Dresden](https://www.slub-dresden.de/veroeffentlichen/open-access) had agreed to share the data with OpenAPC as well.
 This data has now been transferred and integrated.

-Contact person for the data set is [Michael Wohlgemuth](mailto:openaccess@slub-dresden.de).
+Contact person for the data set is [Sebastian Schaarschmidt](mailto:Sebastian.Schaarschmidt@slub-dresden.de).

 ## Cost data